pastoriomarco/isaac_ros_custom_bringup/README.md

 ### Step 7: Run example

+**Start your Isaac SIM simulation** so it publishes the camera stream, then run the example below.
-The following example requires all the required variables to be set correctly:
+The example requires all the env variables to be set correctly:

 ```bash
 export YOLO_MODEL_NAME=your_model_name